-License discipline is reported to the National Practitioner Data Bank and the Federation of State Medical Boards and is permanent unless removed or modified by the reporting entity.
+All instances of medical license discipline are reported to the National Practitioner Data Bank and the Federation of State Medical Boards, and the record is permanent unless removed or modified by the reporting entity.
 Since potential license discipline can be so costly to the career you have poured your time and resources into, you must be diligent in your response to and defense of any complaint made against your license or any impending investigation.

-Florida Statute section 458.331 lists over fifty actions that can lead to license discipline.
+Florida Statute § 458.331 lists over fifty actions that can lead to license discipline.
 Some of these are construed very broadly.
-For example, a criminal conviction that “directly relates to the practice of medicine or the ability to practice medicine” is typically construed by the Department to mean virtually any criminal conviction.
-Similarly, the failure to “perform any statutory or legal obligation placed upon a licensed physician” is a catch-all provision that appears in many complaints.
+For example, a criminal conviction that “directly relates to the practice of medicine or the ability to practice medicine” is typically construed by the Department of Health to mean virtually any criminal conviction.
+Likewise, the failure to “perform any statutory or legal obligation placed upon a licensed physician” is a catch-all provision that appears in many complaints.

 Florida’s physicians have been targeted in personal injury lawsuits for medical malpractice at a historic rate, causing many physicians to leave the practice of medicine, move to other states, or stop carrying malpractice insurance.
 These lawsuits are frequently unfounded or frivolous, but even a frivolous allegation can result in a complaint being filed with, and subsequently investigated by, the Department of Health.

 Drug or Alcohol Abuse Investigations and Complaints

 Ten to fifteen percent of physicians suffer from a substance abuse disorder at some point during their life.
-This closely mirrors the rate among the general public.
-However, for physicians, substance abuse seriously impacts their career, as it impairs their ability to practice with reasonable skill and safety.
+This rate closely mirrors that of the general public.
+However, for physicians, substance abuse has more serious consequences, as it impacts their career by affecting their ability to practice with reasonable skill and safety.

-In most instances, a minor substance abuse issue, such as marijuana use, does not actually impair your ability to practice.
+In most instances, a minor substance abuse issue, such as marijuana or alcohol use, does not actually impair your ability to practice.
 Nonetheless, if you become the subject of an investigation or complaint for an alleged substance abuse problem or positive drug test, you will almost certainly be referred to the Professionals Resource Network (PRN).